College of Arts, Humanities and Social Sciences Records

 Biographical / Historical

-Kvistad remained Dean of the Division until 2005, when he was named Provost of the University.
-In 2018, the College of Arts, Humanities, and Social Sciences united most of the same departments that operated under the Division in an effort to build an interdisciplinary, liberal arts education for undergraduate students.
+Immediately following the dissolution of the College of Arts and Sciences, the Division of Arts and Humanities (sometimes referred to as the Division of Arts, Humanities, and Social Sciences) was established with William Zaranka as Dean.
+The Division of Arts and Humanities persisted through 2018.
+In 2018, the College of Arts, Humanities, and Social Sciences united many of the same departments that operated under the Division in an effort to build an interdisciplinary, liberal arts education for undergraduate students.

 61.75 Linear Feet (62 containers)